n3dst4/browser-bundle-task/README.markdown

 ## Just build the code once

-This module exports a factory function that you call with some filename parameters, and it returns a function which, when called, will build and bundle your source.
+This module exports a function which takes source and destination filename parameters, and builds and bundles your source.

 ```js
 import browserBundle from "@n3dst4/browser-bundle"